Often Asked Questions:

 Why doesn’t Minnesota Government Engineering Council (MGEC) begin contract negotiations earlier with Minnesota Management and Budget (MMB)?

 MMB has previously indicated that contract language revision negotiations could begin earlier, even though raises would not be negotiated early on.
-However, MGEC believes that it is more efficient to negotiate the entire contract at once, thus the wait until the “across the board” raises for MAPE and ASFCME are agreed to.
+However, MGEC believes that it is more efficient to negotiate the entire contract at once, thus the wait until the “across the board” raises for MAPE and AFSCME are agreed to.

 What is the process of getting higher raises for MGEC members?